This is the featured image of the Make Powerful Synth Sounds Using the Unison Effect blog article.

 As we can hear from the audio example, our synth sounds quite dull.
 It lacks depth, movement, and many other things.
 We can drastically change that by applying the unison effect.
 First, let's get familiar with the effect itself.

-The unison effect happens when we multiply the number of original voices of an incoming sound if we are using a synthesizer.
-Those voices would be generated by additional oscillators.
-Then, it’s possible to detune each voice independently from each other.
-With certain settings, this will create a much bigger and wider sound than the original.
-Old hardware synths offered this option since they were capable of reproducing two, four, or eight times the number of original voices.
-Technology has developed a lot since then, and nowadays those numbers can be much higher.
+The unison effect happens when we multiply the number of original voices of an incoming sound using a synthesizer.
+Additional oscillators would generate those voices.
+Then, it's possible to detune each voice independently from each other.
+With specific settings, this will create a much bigger and wider sound than the original.
+Old hardware synths offered this option since they could reproduce two, four, or eight times the number of original voices.
+Technology has developed a lot since then, and nowadays, those numbers can be much higher.

 Several software plugins are good choices for this task.
 One of them is MUnison by MeldaProductions.

-Let’s start by adding a fresh instance of this plugin on our synth chord sequence channel and getting to know its most important functions.
+Let's start by adding a fresh instance of this plugin on our synth chord sequence channel and getting to know its essential functions.

 MUnison interface

-The MUnison parameters
+The MUnison Parameters

-MUnison is capable of capturing and analyzing the pitch of an original incoming signal and generating extra virtual voices on top of it.
 The upper part of the interface has two big knobs, one of which determines the number of virtual voices, from 0 up to 50.
 The second knob is the mix between dry and wet signals.
-Below that, we have the “Keep Formant” and “Formant Shift” parameters, which reduce or increase the altering of the spectral envelope.
-“Follow Voices” controls how much other parameters follow the number of voices.
-The “Threshold” defines the minimum input level at which the plugin generates additional voices.
-Finally, the Gain or “Output” defines level increase applied to the output signal.
+Below that, we have the "Keep Formant" and "Formant Shift" parameters, which reduce or increase the altering of the spectral envelope.
+"Follow Voices" controls how much other parameters follow the number of voices.
+The "Threshold" defines the minimum input level at which the plugin generates additional voices.
+Finally, the Gain or "Output" represents the level increase applied to the output signal.

 The Pitch panel controls the pitch of the artificial unison voices.
-The Stereo panel controls their stereo field.
-The Formants panel controls the formant changes of the artificial voices, and the Delay panel controls the delay for each of them.
+The Stereo Panel controls their stereo field.
+The Formants panel controls the formant changes of the artificial voices, and the Delay panel controls the delay for each.
 Every panel has parameters for Depth, Shape, Variate, and Speed.
 These are very useful to generate more natural movement on the final sound.
+Now that we've become familiar with the most prominent parameters of the MUnison, we can start processing our chord progression.
+Let's look at how we set the parameters for this task.

 MUnison interface settings for unison effect

-Processing for the unison effect
+Processing for the Unison Effect

 ~Synth Chord Sequence - Unprocessed